Becky graduated with $126,000 in student loan debt. This is no way to start out in life. What are her options?

 While we’re all responsible for the consequences of our actions, I believe part of the blame for the ridiculous level of student loan debt rests with America’s higher education system.
 College shouldn’t cost so much, and more should be done to educate students and families about avoiding this sort of massive borrowing.

 For example, thanks to technology, it’s relatively easy to shave tens of thousands from the cost of college.
-Online learning is one way.
-From a 2010 story called College for $1,000 a Year?:
+This post about the growing popularity of online learning, explains how online courses are one way that students can save thousands of dollars on the way to a degree:

-The answer is they don’t have to.
+The nation’s universities are developing and expanding online offerings, but they have been slow to join in.
+Why?
 Because rather than making education more attainable, the current system is geared to making loans more attainable.
 Uncle Sam and banks profit on the loans, taxpayers provide the guarantees, and students and their parents are led to believe that massive loans are simply part of the college experience.

 Tell that to Becky, Mr. Duncan.